GenieTim/genieblog.ch/source/_posts_en/2020/2020-02-12-onennote-to-latex.en.md

 I did not find a way to decompress the actual OneNote file to access the xml.

 For another project, I already worked with the OneNote API, so I tried to export it with that one.
-No luck either, as the equations are simply not in there.
+No luck either, as the equations are not in there.
 Finally, one way I found to programatically access the OneNote equations is to use [OneNote online](https://onenote.com): There, you can find the equations as MathML in the HTML source.
 To extract the code from the OneNote webpage, I wrote a small script around [puppeteer](https://pptr.dev/): [check it out](https://github.com/GenieTim/OneNoteExporter)!